AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryResult/AllInternalElementMirrors.md

 QueryResult.AllInternalElementMirrors Method
 ============================================
-AutomationML 2.1 APIGets all InternalElement objects from the document which are mirrors.
+Gets all InternalElement objects from the document which are mirrors.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)